CMWolfe922/PortfolioApp-Django/README.md

 **=============================================================**
 # New Section:
-## Create a Blog
+## Create a Blog feature to share my knowledge
-- posts can be created, updated, deleted and shared
+This will be a great place to share the knowledge I learn.
+I can update it daily, weekly, monthly or whenever I want.
+This will add to what recruiters get to learn about me.

+- This blog app will allow the following functions:
+    1. Create, update, and delete blog posts.
-- Display posts ti the user as either an index view or a detail view.
+    2. Display posts to the users as either an index view or a detail view
-- assign categories to posts
+    3. Assign categories to posts
-- allow users to comment on posts.
+    4. Allow users to comment on posts

-This section will be about how to use the Django Admin interface, which is where I'll create, update and delete posts and categories as necessary.
+- Also, this is where the Django Admin interface will be learned and utilized.
+I will be able to create, update, and delete posts and categories as necessary.

 - Before I can start bbuilding out this portion of the site.
 I need to create another django app inside the my_portfolio_app directory.
 - **To do this go to command line/bash shell and type**